Leonids Tambijevs

-Leonīds Tambijevs (born September 26, 1970 in Riga, Soviet Union) is a former professional ice hockey left winger, currently serving as the head coach of Admiral Vladivostok in the Kontinental Hockey League (KHL).
+Leonīds Tambijevs (born September 26, 1970) is a former professional ice hockey left winger, currently serving as the head coach of Dynamo Moscow in the Kontinental Hockey League (KHL).

 Playing career

 Tambijevs began his career with the Dinamo Riga youth team.
 As a junior he played with several Latvian teams.
 He debuted at the USSR Tier III level with RASMS-Energo, but soon joined USSR top level team Leningrad SKA for the 1990/1991 season.
 He then returned to Riga where had played until 1995 with ex-USSR league premier level teams Stars Riga and Pardaugava Riga.